jt14den/better-research-software/episodes/02-version-control.md

 g_file = './cumulative_eva_graph.png'
 ```

-Now we need to rename our files on the file system using Git:
+Next, we need to rename the files on the file system using Git:

 ```bash
 git mv data.json eva-data.json